-The midterm is an assembly exam; date and time information for the assembly exam will be announcd as soon as they become available.
+The midterm is an assembly exam; on October 8th in Carleton Auditorium (CAR) 100 at 8:20 pm.
 The last exam will be taken in class on the last day of class.
 You will be given 70 minutes total for the midterm (60 items) and 50 minutes for the last exam (40 items).
 The midterm and last exams will cover the first and second half of the semester, respectively.
 Please note that this course does NOT have a final exam in the final exam week.

-• Writing/Project Assignment(s) (21%) •
+Writing/Project Assignment(s) (21%)